Coastal Carolina Regional Airport: History

 The airport was previously named Craven County Regional Airport, Simmons-Nott Airport, and New Bern Regional Airport.
 Simmons-Nott came from North Carolina Senator Furnifold McLendel Simmons who was present at the 1931 dedication of the new terminal.
 During an air performance for the dedication, United States Marine Corps First Lieutenant Joel Nott was killed.
 Senator Simmons required that 1stLt Nott's named be added to the airport to pay homage for the fallen military officer.

 On August 8, 1941, the Marine Corps leased the airport to become an outlying field of Marine Corps Air Station Cherry Point and named it OLF Camp Mitchell.
 In the beginning of 1942, the Army Air Forces used the field for anti-submarine patrols.
 The field was later closed for seven months during 1942 while two hard surface runways and a runway lighting system were installed.
 The first Marine aviation units began to arrive at the field in February 1943.
 Among the units to train at the field during the war was Marine Aircraft Group 34 and fighter squadrons VMF-324 and VMF-511.
 In January 1944, plans were announced to expand the field.
 However, these plans were abandoned because the Marine Corps acquired surplus Army fields.

 In 2011, Coast Carolina Regional Airport hosted three Honor Flights for World War II veterans.

 Craven Regional Airport has previously been serviced by Midway Airlines, American Eagle, Piedmont Airlines, Charter Express, United Airlines, Delta Air Lines, Wheeler Airline, Henson Airlines and National Airlines.
+In May of 2024, Breeze Airways started operations at the airport.
+In early February 2025 the airport announced that American Eagle would be using dual class aircraft for service.

 Today, scheduled commercial flights tend to consist of four arrivals and four departures per day.

 Terminal

 Coastal Carolina Regional Airport currently has three gates for use by airlines, all of which are located on the central pier and share a common boarding area.
+Also located in the terminal are an eatery, named Triple Play Oasis Restaurant & Sports Bar, and several car rental agencies.

 The $17-million terminal for EWN was completed on November 5, 1999, by the LPA Group.
 As of June 2006, Coastal Carolina Regional has approved their 20-year master plan, which included an extension of the main runway, the runway safety area expansion, a larger noise zone, and a new control tower.
-Also located in the terminal are an eatery, named Triple Play Oasis Restaurant & Sports Bar, and several car rental agencies.

-Construction is slated to begin on a major terminal expansion in late 2022 or early 2023.

-The terminal project will increase the size of the facility by approximately 20% and include: new gates and dedicated airplane boarding bridges, a new terminal entrance canopy, an enhanced security screening checkpoint area, new modern restrooms, an extended baggage claim belt, an area for service animals, and many new energy efficient enhancements throughout.
-All are scheduled for completion by late summer 2024.
+These expansions aim to create better capacity and services at the airport, as EWN is currently looking for additional airlines to provide additional air service apart from Breeze and American Airlines.

+As of June 2024, the terminal expansion on the airport is complete and open to passengers.